A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Result

 The comparison between the cascade models coupled with their default deexcitation model indicates that the differences in the deexcitation model affect the spectral shape.
-Here, the other options of the deexcitation model available to be coupled with \verb|INCL++| are tested.
+Here, the other options of the deexcitation model compatible with INCL++ are tested.
+Note that a NucDeEx-based deexcitation module compatible with INCL++ in Geant4 is specially provided by the NucDeEx developer in private communication.

-Primarily, we compared energy spectra of true-generated gamma-rays in neutron-oxygen interaction with different deexcitation models as shown in Fig.~\ref{fig:deex_gen}.
-A comparison of the spectra predicted by G4PreCompoundModel (red) and NucDeEx (blue) reveals a high degree of similarity, except for minor discrepancies.
+Primarily, we compared energy spectra of true generated gamma-rays in neutron-oxygen interaction from different deexcitation models as shown in Fig.~\ref{fig:deex_gen}.
+A comparison of the spectra predicted by \seqsplit{G4PreCompoundModel} (red) and NucDeEx (dark blue) reveals a high degree of similarity, except for minor discrepancies.
 However, a significant disparity is apparent when ABLA++ is considered, exhibiting substantial variations across the entire spectrum.
-The present study has demonstrated that the ABLA++ model overpredicts the contribution of the gamma-ray energy by more than 8~MeV.
+The present study has demonstrated that the ABLA++ model overpredicts the contribution of the gamma-ray energy at $>$8~MeV.
 This finding is inconsistent with the observed consistency between G4PreCompoundModel and the experimental data shown in Fig.~\ref{fig:cascade}.
-Therefore, it was concluded that ABLA++ lacks the capability to predict deexcitation resulting from the neutron-oxygen interaction in the context of simulating NCQE in a water Cherenkov detector.
 In the following discussion, ABLA++ is not considered in our investigation.

-Finally, the experimental data at the beam energies of 30, 80, and 250~MeV were compared with the MC simulations with different deexcitation models.
-Figure~\ref{fig:deex} shows the gamma-ray energy sepctra of the data (black) and the MC simulations using G4PreCompoundModel (red) and NucDeEx (green) coupled with \verb|INCL++| at 30~MeV (left), 80~MeV (center) and 250~MeV beam energy (right), respectively.
-Because an overestimation of the neutron flux due to a non-linearity of the proton beam current measurement by the Faraday cup was suspected in the E487 experiment, we independently estimated a correction factor of the neutron flux with respect to the E525 results based on the event rate of 2.2~MeV gamma-ray from neutron capture on hydrogen.
-Here, we decided to apply a factor of 5 to the spectrum to correct the flux overestimation.
-With the correction, the production cross sections of certain gamma-rays at 80~MeV of the beam energy reported in~\cite{E487} become more consistent with the other measurements~\cite{E525, lang, nelson} than ever.
+Finally, the experimental data at the beam energies of 30 and 250 MeV were compared with the MC simulations with different deexcitation models.
+Figure~\ref{fig:deex} shows the gamma-ray energy spectrum of the data (black) and the MC simulations using \seqsplit{G4PreCompoundModel} (red) and NucDeEx (dark blue) coupled with INCL++ at 30~MeV (left) and 250~MeV beam energy (right), respectively.